mpky/property_project/README.md

   - labels/criminal_properties_labels.csv - Dataset of properties located in Bexar County that have been used to launder the proceeds of some form of crime.

     One such example is 1115 Links Cv, San Antonio, TX 78260, which is owned by Red Kaizen Investments LLC.
 Red Kaizen Investments LLC is one of dozens of companies named as defendants in the court case against Rafael Olvera Amezcua, a Mexican financier accused of running a sham savings and loans business that defrauded depositors of more than $160 million.
-  - figures - HTML output of mapping addresses of labeled properties from folium.
+  - figures - HTML output of plotted addresses of labeled properties from folium.
   <p align="center">
     <img src="./data/figures/crim_prop_map.png" width="500" title="Map of criminal properties">
   </p>